 The Responsible Entity does not have any employees.
-However in addition to the Directors noted above, the following person was for the financial year a Key Management Personnel with the authority for the strategic direction and management of Carindale Property Trust.
+However in addition to the Directors noted above, the following person was a Key Management Personnel for the financial year with the authority for the strategic direction and management of Carindale Property Trust.

-R R Jordan Managing Director, Australia and New Zealand
+Robert Jordan Managing Director, Australia, United States and New Zealand